Also known as Omega Loop Gastric Bypass,

 or Single Loop Gastric Bypass

-While many people may be familiar with the more commonly performed Roux-En-Y Gastric Bypass procedure, the Mini Gastric Bypass has begun to be used more frequently and has been shown to deliver very similar weight loss results.
+While many people may be familiar with the more commonly performed Roux-En-Y Gastric Bypass procedure, the Mini Gastric Bypass has begun to be used more frequently in the treatment of Obesity and has been shown to deliver very similar weight loss results.

 The Mini Gastric Bypass procedure involves a reduction in the size of the stomach to a tubular (or pouch) shape which is then connected directly to the upper intestine for nutrient absorption.
 The stomach pouch bypasses a large portion of the stomach, and upper intestine, creating a smaller space that limits the amount of food that can be consumed, allowing patients to feel fuller faster, and reduces the absorption of nutrients.
 With Mini Gastric Bypass, weight loss occurs as a result of both malabsorption and a reduction of food intake.